digitalcrust/digitalcrust-website/content/DigitalCrust.md

 <div className="approach">

-# Approach
+## Approach

-- [[coordination]]: Connect geoscientists who are solving problems by building software
+- [[Community coordination]]: Connect geoscientists who are solving problems by building software
   - [[Code-level collaboration]] melds the practices of software development with geoscience research
   - Work outside of organizational and funding-driven [[silos]]
-- [[software-libraries]]: Promote and coordinate the development of shared code infrastructure
+- [[Software libraries]]oftware libraries]]: Promote and coordinate the development of shared code infrastructure

   - Teach broad skills, not specific languages
   - Provide ways to contribute for students/developers outside of science